npruehs/ue4-rts/Documents/Manual/Maps.md

 ### Player Starts

-1. Add your player starts to the map.
+1. Add `RTSPlayerStart`s to the map.
 1. Set the _Team Index_ for each player start.

 ### Minimap